pomf/pomf/README.md

 ## Requirements

-Original development environment is Nginx + PHP5.5 + MySQL, but is confirmed to work with Apache 2.4 and newer PHP versions.
+Original development environment is Nginx + PHP5.5 + SQLite, but is confirmed to work with Apache 2.4 and newer PHP versions.
 Should work with any other PDO-compatible database.
+Is known to work with MySQL, which has been the previous default.

 ## Install

-For the purposes of this guide, we won't cover setting up Nginx, PHP, MySQL, Node, or NPM.
+For the purposes of this guide, we won't cover setting up Nginx, PHP, or SQLite, Node, or NPM.
 So we'll just assume you already have them all running well.

 ### Compiling